frankshearar/Home/IsLatest-Duplicates.md

 * Add triggers, along with exclusive lock on all Packages rows for the registration
 * Remove UpdateIsLatest from Gallery

-Pro: Solves concurrency issue, by moving calculation to central location with exclusive lock<br/>
+*Pro:* Solves concurrency issue, by moving calculation to central location with exclusive lock<br/>
-Con: Complicated TSQL code, need new project for DB tests, Gallery needs to re-select to get updates, need perf/stress testing
+*Con:* Complicated TSQL code, need new project for DB tests, Gallery needs to re-select to get updates, need perf/stress testing

-see: [https://github.com/NuGet/NuGetGallery/commit/57e7eaa54e116fa05abd1e9766f3fae3b44a4970](57e7eaa) (Still missing re-select, has bug with triggers)
+see: [57e7eaa](https://github.com/NuGet/NuGetGallery/commit/57e7eaa54e116fa05abd1e9766f3fae3b44a4970) (Still missing re-select, has bug with triggers)

 ###4.
 Move UpdateIsLatest calculation to background worker